Vernon Gibbs: Have you ever heard another guitarist who can move you the way Hendrix did?

 3:15: "Wildlife" head melody enters on guitar and keys.

 3:30: Funk groove joined by lead guitar ornaments, leading to guitar solo under intermittent vocal elements.
-The "Wildlife" head fragments sometimes attempt to resurface.
+The "Wildlife" head fragments sometimes tend to resurface.

 6:08: Guitar returns to chunky rhythm chords, as drums are briefly featured.
 Vocal "doo doo" interjections continue as the song fades out.